Plants | Birds | Mammals | Insects | Wet specimens | Museum specimens | Direct observations | Photos

 - Uncheck all the other collections (make sure Sagehen is still checked), then press search

-- Enter the state parameter, “California” and press search
+- Enter the county parameter, “Nevada” and press search

-This will show all Sagehen records, or you can search for more specific specimens using other search parameters.
+This will show almost all Sagehen records (there are a few from Sierra County), or you can search for more specific specimens using other search parameters.

 Wildflower ID Tools

-Use these customized field guides in your smart device for making IDs in the Sagehen basin, using only candidates actually observed here.
+Use these customized dynamic field guides in your smart device for making IDs in the (cell-phone free) Sagehen basin, using only candidates actually observed here.
 Guides are available for wildflowers, mammals, birds, herps, primitive plants, and more.

 Volunteer Al Grigarich created this online collection to aid with plant IDs at Sagehen.
 Find your flower (or tree) in the albums below, then look up its 4-digit code in the spreadsheet key.